KevinGoode/sqlc_pocs/README.md

-# SQLC/SQL-MIGRATE GOLANG CODE GEN POC
+# SQLC/SQL-MIGRATE/GO-BINDATA GOLANG CODE GEN POC

 This folder contains a poc of using the sqlc golang code generator to interface with a sqllite3 db.
-It also uses the sql-migrate library to create and migrate versions of the database.
+It also demonstrates the sql-migrate library to create and migrate versions of the database and the use
+of go-bindata to generate a go source file containing a directory of sql schema files in binary format.

 Sqlc code generator uses postgres parser BUT regardless, provided you use standard SQL data types and if you follow STANDARD SQL SYNTAX , there is no reason why sqlc cannot be used to access other sql db types.

 Suggested data types are as follows (TBC): TEXT, VARCHAR, REAL, DOUBLE PRECISION, BOOLEAN, INT, BIGINT.
 Avoid time and date types (NOT supported by sqllite).
 Instead, use BIGINT to store a unix time stamp

 This article gives a useful comparison of data types: https://www.w3resource.com/sql/data-type.php, BUT might be not wholely correct.
 If you dig deeper it transpires that some types are supported as alias/synonyms:
 https://www.w3resource.com/mysql/mysql-data-types.php